-Spend time examining all the photos of the sweater, to make sure it’s what you want.
+Spend time examining all the photos of the jumper, to make sure it’s what you want.
 The Plum Wine knitting pattern has a ton of great photos to allow me to really take a good look at it.
 At least one or two garment photos should be of the garment shown on a model – you really can’t tell how it fits otherwise.

-Colors, shaping, and length can be changed easily
+Colours, shaping, and length can be changed easily

 And then once you’ve found the right style, make sure the pattern offers the size you want.
 Creating a new size is a pretty big challenge, and I only recommend it if you’re really good with numbers, and know a fair bit about garment construction.

 Reading garment sizing information can be tricky, because patterns aren’t always consistent about how it’s presented.
 Look for measurements labelled “Finished” or “Actual”; look at the numbers on the schematic.
 These are the measurements of the garment itself.
-Compare those to your favorites in your wardrobe.
-(Or if you don’t have a sweater like it, it’s not a bad idea to go to the shops and see if you can find something like it and try it on.
+Compare those to your favourites in your wardrobe.
+(Or if you don’t have a jumper like it, it’s not a bad idea to go to the shops and see if you can find something like it and try it on.
 Always carry a tape measure!)

 Women's cardigan patterns